hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013546v1-accelerated-feature-detectors-for-visual-slam-a-comparative-study-of.md

 ---
 layout: default
-title: Accelerated Feature Detectors for Visual SLAM: A Comparative Study of FPGA vs GPU
+title: "Accelerated Feature Detectors for Visual SLAM: A Comparative Study of FPGA vs GPU"
 ---

 # Accelerated Feature Detectors for Visual SLAM: A Comparative Study of FPGA vs GPU